 Our bodies make naturally-occurring internal cannabinoids, or endocannabinoids, that interact with cannabinoid receptors, known as the CB1 and CB2 receptors, in our brain and body.
 Cannabis and hemp plants make phytocannabinoids, or plant-based cannabinoids.
 THC locks into CB1 receptors, primarily located in the brain.
 This locking-in is what results in users feeling euphoria, or high.

 CBD is a naturally-occurring phytocannabinoid found in cannabis and hemp.
-Unlike THC, which can cause impairment, CBD delivers incredible health benefits, but does not cause the user to feel the ‘high.’
+Unlike THC, which can cause impairment, CBD may deliver incredible health benefits, but does not cause the user to feel the ‘high.’
 Many people do report, however, feeling more calm and clear-headed as a result of using CBD.

 What is the difference between cannabis and hemp?